benvinegar/Spectacles/README.md

 # Spectacles - Anonymous browsing for Quora

-Spectacles is a Chrome Browser plugins that removes Quora's answer obfuscation for anonymous users.
+Spectacles is a Chrome Browser plugin that removes Quora's answer obfuscation for anonymous users.

 ## What it looks like